julelang/jule/README.md

 <h2 id="license">License</h2>

-The JuleC and standard library is distributed under the terms of the BSD 3-Clause license. <br>
+The JuleC and standard library are distributed under the terms of the BSD 3-Clause license. <br>
 [See License Details](https://julelang.github.io/website/pages/license.html)